elunna/nerfhack-changelog/README.md

   * a zap card is dropped
   * a summon card is dropped
 * The summon drops are the most complicated.
 Depending on how the RNG goes, you could see the same card as the monster killed, a higher difficulty monster, a random monster, or a sphere.
 If a monster is quite low level (under 3), most of the time it doesn't leave anything at all.
+* Nasty monsters always drop their own summon cards (never razor cards, zap cards, or other summon cards)

 * Some monsters are restricted from dropping cards:
   * spell beings
   * revived monsters (zombies and trolls that have been killed once and come back)
-  * canceled monsters
+  * cancelled monsters
   * phoenixes (they always leave an egg)
   * cloned monsters (gremlins, blue jellies, etc.)
-  * unique monsters
+  * Keystone Kops (they can be farmed)

 **Spell beings:**
 * Spell beings originally came from SLASH'EM.
 Whenever the flame sphere or freeze sphere